DKrein/StockShare/README.md

 7. php artisan serve

 ## FAQ
 1. For the message **"The page has expired due to inactivity.
-Please refresh and try again."** Execute the command:
+Please refresh and try again."**, please execute the command:
 - php artisan config:cache

+2. When running phpunit if the message **"No tests executed!"** shows up, please execute the command:
+- ./vendor/bin/phpunit